manimaran96/MyBootstrap/README.md

 # My Bootstrap
 	- Bootstrap is a free and open-source front-end web framework for designing websites and web applications.
-	- It contains HTML- and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
+	- It contains HTML- and CSS-based design templates for typography, forms, buttons, navigation and <br>other interface components, as well as optional JavaScript extensions.
 	- Unlike many web frameworks, it concerns itself with front-end development only.

 	1. Bootstarp = HTML + CSS + JS
 	2. It is Front end Framework

-##Developer
+## Developer
->###*Manimaran.K*
+>### *Manimaran.K*

-##My Blog
+## My Blog
 >[https://manimaran96.wordpress.com](https://manimaran96.wordpress.com)

-##How to use
+## How to use
 1. Basic full => 0_Basic/my_bootstrap_all.html

-###Work in Offline - local System:
+### Work in Offline - Access Bootstrap files from local System:

 ```html
 <!DOCTYPE html>